dtjchen/spoken-command-processor/README.md

 #### Features

-_[also describe the bridge between Speech2Phonemes and Phonemes2Text]_

 The phonemes are provided as a list of class numbers ranging from 0-61 (the total number of phonemes), accompanied by a one-hot vector denoting the word in a vocabulary of 6102 –see the words on `volumes/config/timit_words`.
 For 39826 series of phonemes –each of which corresponded to one word, the shapes of the matrices used to train the model are as follows:

 ```